Kris Wu: Endorsements and ambassadorship

-In 2015, Wu became the youth ambassador for the 3rd Silk Road International Film Festival in Xian.
+In 2015, Wu became the youth ambassador for the 3rd Silk Road International Film Festival in Xi'an.

 In 2016, he became the first endorser for Mixxtail.
 Mercedes-Benz chose Wu as their brand ambassador in China for their Smart division and introduced the limited edition "Kris Wu Edition" smart.
 Wu has also been made the global ambassador for I.T Cashback Card under American Express Hong Kong.
 The brand made him chief design advisor and the face of their latest in-house brand, Under Garden.
 He designed the lookbook for the latest collection.
 Burberry chose Wu as their global ambassador in 2016, making him the first non-British as well as the first Asian person to be the face of the brand.
 It was reported that Burberry experienced a growth in sales and awareness with Chinese shoppers thanks to Kris' campaign.

 Wu made his international debut as the brand ambassador of Bulgari at 2017 BaselWorld.

 Philanthropy

 In June 2014, Wu joined Heart Ali, a project started by Fan Bingbing and Chen Lizhi (the general manager of Beijing Maite Media).
 The charity project is aimed at helping children suffering from congenital heart defects in Ngari Prefecture in Tibet.

-On 21 January 2016, he launched his own charity project called Extraordinary Honorary Court (不凡荣誉球场), a collaboration project with Sina, Weibo Sports, and Weibo Charity.
+On January 21, 2016, he launched his own charity project called Extraordinary Honorary Court (不凡荣誉球场), a collaboration project with Sina, Weibo Sports, and Weibo Charity.
 The goal is to spread basketball in middle schools in China to encourage all basketball-loving youth to continue their dreams of pursuing this sport.
-Wu was also announced as the ambassador for China's Jr. NBA program and is part of the program's mentor group.
+Wu was also announced as the ambassador for China's Jr. NBA program and was part of the program's mentor group.

 Legal issues and controversies

 SM Entertainment lawsuit

-On 15 May 2014, Wu filed a lawsuit against the agency to terminate his contract.
+On May 15, 2014, Wu filed a lawsuit against the agency to terminate his contract.
 SM Entertainment claimed to be completely taken aback despite having dealt with several disputes regarding their contracts in the past.

-On 30 July 2015, SM Entertainment filed a lawsuit against Wu and the Chinese companies working with him at the Beijing court, stating that "these activities have infringed the rights of the EXO members and SM, and have caused great financial harm to us and our partners.
+On July 30, 2015, SM Entertainment filed a lawsuit against Wu and the Chinese companies working with him at the Beijing court, stating that "these activities have infringed the rights of the EXO members and SM, and have caused great financial harm to us and our partners.
 This is not only an abuse of the system, but also an unethical move that has betrayed the trust of this company and the other members."
 The following day, Wu released a statement defending himself stating that SM Entertainment had made him leave the group for several months and that SM Entertainment's way of mistreating and neglecting their artists resulted in serious health issues: he had to take medication to be able to work from July 2013 to January 2014, when he was diagnosed with myocarditis.
 A settlement was reached that he will be under their management in only Korea and Japan.